MarkM2000/Final-Project-MAP674/README.md

 ```

 ### Plotting the country
 This will show how I plot the country.
+In this case, Australia will be used.

 Once imported, I will include this below, which will produce a map of the world.